VladimirMarkelov/ttdl/README.md

 In the picture:

-- Today's date is 7th
+- Today's date is 23rd of April
-- There is one todo is due on 20th
+- There is one todo is due on 25th
-- There are more than one todo due on 6th
+- There are more than one todo that are due on 27th

 ### Tags